Niche-538/Bitcoin-Mining/README.md

     Actor ID: <0.94.0> Output: "a.patil:503689"  "0000ea14f22d85e4a9e5039c41d8622ef17a168d2f3032bf1ea6ff5f77142fe4"
     Actor ID: <0.96.0> Output: "a.patil:4546256"  "0000d5a90a4743ad61cf402f6fdbc960e4039cc222f1c21be6f003ff050acc6b"`

 * The running time for the above is reported by time for the above and report the time.
+  * We ran the hash miner for 4 leading zeroes
+    * CPU time = 812ms
+    * Absolute time  = 485ms

 * The ratio of CPU time to REAL TIME tells you how many cores were effectively used in the computation.
-If you are close to 1 you have almost no parallelism (points will be subtracted).
+  * Absolute Ratio = 1.67

-* The coin with the most 0s you managed to find.
+* The coin with the most 0s you managed to find is 7.

-* The largest number of working machines you were able to run your code with.
+* We were able to run the program on 2 machines.
+One is a server and other is a client.